spring-projects/spring-net/readme.txt

-THE SPRING.NET FRAMEWORK, Release 1.3.2  (August 1, 2011)
+THE SPRING.NET FRAMEWORK, Release 2.0.0  (PRE-RELEASE)
 ---------------------------------------------------------
 http://www.springframework.net/

 1. INTRODUCTION

-The 1.3.2 release of Spring.NET contains
+The 2.0.0 release of Spring.NET contains

      * A full featured Inversion of Control container
      * An Aspect Oriented Programming framework